-• Create Default Import Field Relations (Ctrl+Shift+G):
+Create Default Import Field Relations (Ctrl+Shift+G):

 Creates the field relations automatically.
-Make sure that the code of the ASCII file is identical to the LN table code.
+Ensure that the code of the ASCII file is identical to the LN table code.
 Use this option if the definition file of the ASCII file is not available.

-To create field relations, take the following steps:
+To create field relations:

-- 1 On the File menu, click New to start the Field Relations (Import) (daxch0122s000) details session. - 2 Enter a serial number, and give this number a logical sequence number. - 3 Enter the name of the field for which you want to create field relations.
-If the field is defined as an array in the data dictionary, enter the array element number. - 4 Define the field value, condition script name, and constant, if this field uses these values. - 5 Click Edit Text on the toolbar to start the text editor if you want to add more information.
+- 1 On the File menu, click New to start the Field Relations (Import) (daxch0122s000) details session. - 2 Specify a serial number, and give this number a logical sequence number. - 3 Select the name of the field for which to create field relations.
+If the field is defined as an array in the data dictionary, then specify the array element number. - 4 Define the field value, condition script name, constant and increment if this field uses these values. - 5 Click Text/Conditions tab to define text parameters and to set update or overwrite permissions and the appropriate condition. - 6 In Text Settings, you can specify the language of the text and additional parameters. - 7 In Permitted Operations, you can specify the update and overwrite permissions and the appropriate conditions, if required. - 8 Click Edit Text on the toolbar to start the text editor to add more information.